srijs/rusha/README.md

 ## Using the Rusha Worker

 You can send your instance of the web worker messages in the format `{id: jobid, data: dataobject}`.
-The worker then sends back a message in the format `{id: jobid, hash: hash}`, were jobid is the id of the job previously received and hash is the hash of the dataobject you passed, be it a `Blob`, `Array`, `Buffer`, `ArrayBuffer` or `String`.
+The worker then sends back a message in the format `{id: jobid, hash: hash}`, were jobid is the id of the job previously received and hash is the hash of the data-object you passed, be it a `Blob`, `Array`, `Buffer`, `ArrayBuffer` or `String`.

 ## Benchmarks